Orthogonal Representation Learning for Estimating Causal Quantities: THEORETICAL RESULTS

 \begin{proof} First, (1)~$d_{\phi^*} \ll d_x$ is directly given by Assumption~\ref{ass:manifold}.
-Furthermore, (2) and (3) can be derived from the properties of the H\"older smooth functions.
-Specifically, under Assumption~\ref{ass:manifold}, the causal quantities in the covariate space can be written as the composition of the functions:
+Furthermore, (2) can be derived from the properties of the H\"older smooth functions.
+Specifically, under Assumption~\ref{ass:manifold}, the causal quantities in the representation space can be written as the composition of the functions: